davis68/2016-12-12-ttt-uiuc/_episodes/16-motivation.md

 - "Measures taken to improve accessibility aid everyone."
 ---

 In order for learners to step out into new and familiar terrain, they will need encouragement.
-This section discusses typical ways that learners are motivated (and can be demotivated!) and describes ways that communities of practice can be welcoming (or threatening) to new members.
+This section discusses typical ways that learners are motivated or demotivated and describes ways that communities of practice can be welcoming or threatening) to new members.

-## Motivation
+## What motivates learners?

+Why do most people sign up for software carpentry workshops?
+Probably because they see that its relevant for their current or future profession lives.
+That's awesome, and I think it might be one of the reasons why our teachers really enjoy teaching for us.

+But, once learners enter the classroom, how do we keep theme motivated?

+*[How Learning Works][amazon-hlw]* contains this list of evidence-based methods to motivate learners.
+Let's visit a few of these at a time

+### Strategies that Build Positive Expectancies

-People learn best when they care about the topic and believe they can master it.
+People learn best when they care about the topic and *believe they can master it*.
+We want students to build postive expectancies that reflect the belief that specific actions will bring about a desired outcome.
+"If learn how to read man pages for simple programs, I can apply that to more complex programs that I use in my research.

-This presents us with a problem because most scientists don't want to program: they want to do science, and rightly regarding programming as a tax they have to pay in order to do so.
-In addition,
-their early experiences with programming are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.
+How can we ensure students belive they can master what we are teaching?
+We can *provide early success opportunities* by creating assignments that provide the *appropriate level of challenge*.

 Imagine a grid whose axes are labelled "mean time to master" and "usefulness once mastered".
-Everything that's quick to master, and immediately useful should be taught first;
-things in the opposite corner
-that are hard to learn and have little near-term application don't belong in this course.
+When teaching novice, where should the teacher focus their attention?
+When teaching experts?
+Everything that's quick to master, and immediately useful should be taught first; things in the opposite corner that are hard to learn and have little near-term application don't belong in this course.

 ![What to Teach](../fig/what-to-teach.png)

 > ## Actual Time
 >
-> Any useful estimate of how long something takes to master must take into account
-> how frequent failures are
-> and how much time is lost to them.
+> Any useful estimate of how long something takes to master must take into account how frequent failures are and how much time is lost to them.
-> For example,
-> editing a text file seems like a simple task,
-> but most graphical editors save things to the user's desktop or home directory.
+> For example, editing a text file seems like a simple task, but most graphical editors save things to the user's desktop or home directory.
-> If people need to run shell commands on the files they've edited,
-> a substantial fraction won't be able to navigate to the right directory without help.
+> If people need to run shell commands on the files they've edited, a substantial fraction won't be able to navigate to the right directory without help.
-> If this seems like a small problem to you,
-> please revisit the discussion of [expert blind spot]({{ page.root }}/08-memory/).
+> If this seems like a small problem to you, please revisit the discussion of [expert blind spot]({{ page.root }}/08-memory/).
+> Can you count how many times you've slaved away trying to fix a bug in your code only to realized that you were in the wrong directory?
 {: .callout}

+> ## Authentic Tasks: Think, Pair, Share
+>
+> **Think** about something you did this week that uses one or more of the skills we teach,
+> (e.g. wrote a function, bulk downloaded data, did some stats in R, forked a repo)
+> and explain how you would use it (or a simplified version of it) as an exercise or example in class.
+> **Pair** up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/longtime to master" and "low/high usefulness"?
+> In the class Etherpad, **share** the task and where it fits on the 2x2 grid.
+> As a group, we will discuss how these relate back to our "teach most immediately useful first" approach.
+{: .challenge}

 Many of the foundational concepts of computer science, such as computability,